analyticdan/walls/README.md

 # walls
 walls is a toy social network written in Go... and HTML...
 But mostly Go.
+(There is a lot more front-end work to go before this is anywhere near good.)

 walls is currently in deep alpha development.